AbuthahirGitHub/Text-To-Video-AI/README.md

 Generate video from text using AI

-If you wish to add Text to Video into your application, here is an api to create video from text :- https://docs.vadoo.tv/docs/guide/create-an-ai-video
+If you wish to add Text to Video into your application, here is an api to create vide from text :- https://docs.vadoo.tv/docs/guide/create-an-ai-video

 ### Youtube Tutorial -> https://www.youtube.com/watch?v=AXo6VfRUgic